 Designers intentionally built the mausoleum to resemble the capital of Qin, Xianyang.
-Its area is larger than experts once thought and equals 10,000 football fields or about 21 square miles.
 It includes both an inner and outer city, divided by two distinct walls.
 Archaeologists believe that Qin Shi Huang’s tomb lies in the southwest of the inner city under the mound where it faces east.

 Sima Qian claimed that 700,000 men, including slaves, built the emperor’s mausoleum.
 Some historians have pointed out that no city from that period of history had such a population.
 Hence, they speculate that sixteen to twenty thousand laborers may be a more accurate assessment.
-Regardless of how many there were, it is certain that those peasants and slaves met a tragic end.
+Regardless of the number, it is certain that those peasants and slaves met a tragic end.
 Archaeologists found mass burial pits around the mausoleum site piled high with the bones of builders.
 Some of them were still wearing metal shackles.

-Additionally, scholars theorize, based on clues left by Sima Qian, that some of the craftsmen who had worked on mechanical devices designed to prevent entry into the burial chamber met unfortunate deaths.
+Additionally, scholars theorize, based on clues left by Sima Qian, that the craftsmen who had worked on mechanical devices designed to prevent entry into the burial chamber were put to death.
 They had observed the treasures in the Qin Shi Huang tomb and could not be trusted with those secrets.
-Once they placed the emperor inside the tomb, the passage was blocked.
-Possibly the craftsmen who knew the secrets remained inside and died beside their leader.
+Once they placed the emperor deep inside the tomb, another group sealed off the passage, probably leaving behind anyone who knew the location of the emperor.

 Within the Mausoleum Grounds

 Forty years of archaeological studies of the mausoleum site have revealed that Qin Shi Huang intended to design his afterlife to match his life on earth in every respect.
 This included his imperial court life and the external environment that surrounded his city.